Motorcycle Hit-and-Run Accident – What Every Motorcyclist in Michigan Should Know

 No-Fault Payment for Injured Motorcyclists

 In the end, the Court of Appeals agreed with Progressive.
 As the “motor vehicle insurer” of the motorcyclist’s mother, State Farm was responsible for the payment.
 Because of the resident relative clause, naming the motorcyclist himself on the policy wasn’t required.
 It’s worth mentioning that, had all four priority levels failed, the motorcyclist could have pursued a no-fault claim through the Michigan Assigned Claims Plan.
 Additionally, motorcyclists may also purchase optional coverage known as motorcycle PIP coverage in increments of $5,000 or more.
 This coverage will pay for any injuries arising from accidents that don’t involve another motor vehicle or motorcycle hit-and-run collisions.
-More information here regarding motorcyclist insurance and coverage options.

 If you’re an injured motorcyclist and are having a hard time obtaining payment of your no-fault benefits, call the experienced motorcycle accident attorneys at Sinas Dramis Law Firm a 517-394-7500 or submit an online form.